InductiveStep/ggplot-and-covid/README.md

               mode = "wb")
 ```

-This read the file, skipping over the preamble and remove the footer.
+This reads the file, skipping over the preamble and removing the footer.

 ``` r
 ons_dat <- read_xlsx(localExcelTemp, skip = 6) %>%